BioMedIA-repo/AirWSeg/AirWSeg/README.md

-We uploaded AirWSeg dataset to Zenodo and Google Drive.
-Please download it yourself through the link below.
+We have uploaded the AirWSeg dataset to Zenodo and Google Drive.
+Please download it via the link below：

 Zenodo download link：https://zenodo.org/uploads/14991732